JanssenProject/jans/docs/janssen-server/config-guide/fido2-config/janssen-fido2-configuration.md

 ## Locating FIDO2 Configuration in Persistence

-While editing directly at the database layer is not recommended, developers can locate the configuration entries inside the persistence layer:
+While editing directly at the database layer is not recommended, developers can locate the configuration entries inside the persistence layer.

 ### MySQL / PostgreSQL Layout
 Configuration data is held in the `jansAppConf` table: